This post is by Craig Agutter, EMEA Ecommerce Manager at international currency transfer provider World First.

 Located in Poland, Allegro has over 12 million registered users and a massive hold over many of the key e-commerce sectors in Poland.
 As one of Europe’s fastest growing ecommerce markets and its proximity to other Eastern European markets, online sellers could take advantage of some of the most promising emerging economies by listing on Allegro.
 However, sellers also need to take into account costs and resources needed for product translations as well as logistics and fulfillment.

-Allegro was recently sold by parent company Naspers to Permira consortium for $3.3 billion.
+In 2016, Allegro was sold by parent company Naspers to Permira consortium for $3.3 billion.

 - Great for fashion brands, with their separate Brand Zone channel.

 - Ecommerce in Poland is growing by 22.6% year-on-year.